Best Waders For Winter Fishing – Guide Tips For Warmer Feet

 After my breathable boot foot wader wore out I decided to buy a good pair of Neoprene Bootfoot waders to try.

 I quickly realized that in order for boot foot waders to be the best waders for winter fishing, they also need to be breathable waders.

 Yes, breathable waders are thin and they don’t offer much insulation but with proper base layers and enough pants, I found that breathable waders are better than neoprene boot foot waders in ice-cold water for a couple of reasons.

 Neoprene waders hold in sweat and condensation and that can make you damp and cold.
 I have taken off my neoprene waders in the winter and my pants felt damp leaving me wondering if I had a leak, which I didn’t.
 It was condensation or sweat or both.

 I found that with the proper layering of pants, I can stand in ice-cold water and not have cold legs in breathable waders, and at the end of the day, my pants don’t feel wet like they do in neoprene waders.

 Buy Winter Waders One Size Up

-The reason I do this is because you want the extra room which creates a little air pocket which helps insulate your feet better.
+The reason I do this is that you want the extra room, which creates a little air pocket that helps insulate your feet better.

 The extra room in your boots also allows you to add more socks if you need to without restricting blood circulation in your feet.